-In order to more efficiently indicate the significance of any individual paper, we have included a labeling system which reflects our interpretation of a given paper’s “stance” on the controversial evidence for a climate-changing cosmic cataclysm ~12,877 years ago.
+In order to indicate the perspective of any individual paper, we have included a labeling system which reflects our interpretation of a given paper’s “stance” on the controversial evidence for a climate-changing cosmic cataclysm ~12,877 years ago.
 The coloring and categories are as follows:

 Supporting Critical Refuting

 Supporting papers are those that directly support the notion of a cosmic event at the Younger Dryas Boundary.
 Some papers are also deemed “Crucial” to reflect their relative importance to the debate, in our estimation, or tentative where they add important context to the debate without directly attributing their findings to the cosmic impact.

 Papers marked Critical call into question the cosmic impact hypothesis without providing any convincing primary evidence.
 These range from opinion pieces to scientific arguments, but ultimately they do not serve to refute the hypothesis.

 Refuting papers are those that directly attempt to discredit the hypothesis.
 Some of these could still be considered to be opinion pieces, but most present evidence intended by the authors to falsify the hypothesis, and put it to bed.

 These designations are subject to change, and are mostly editorial in nature.

 Please review, share, comment, criticize, link to, download and provide suggestions for the ever growing list.
 Thank you for giving credit to our work if you care to re-post or publish.